hymhtm/hymhtm/README.md

 - 👋 Hi, I’m @hymhtm
-- 👀 I’m interested in Agricultural DataSciense
+- 👀 I’m interested in Agriculture and Manufacturing
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python, JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 hymhtm/hymhtm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.